msachi/kafka-streams-demo/README.md

   none
 ```

-As shown above, it illustrates that the constructed topology has two processor nodes, a source node `KSTREAM-SOURCE-0000000000` and a sink node `KSTREAM-SINK-0000000001`. `KSTREAM-SOURCE-0000000000` continuously read records from Kafka topic `streams-plaintext-input` and pipe them to its downstream node `KSTREAM-SINK-0000000001`; `KSTREAM-SINK-0000000001` will write each of its received record in order to another Kafka topic `streams-pipe-output` (the `-->` and `<--` arrows dictates the downstream and upstream processor nodes of this node, i.e. "children" and "parents" within the topology graph).
-It also illustrates that this simple topology has no global state stores associated with it (we will talk about state stores more in the following sections).
+This illustrates that the constructed topology has two processor nodes, a source node `KSTREAM-SOURCE-0000000000` and a sink node `KSTREAM-SINK-0000000001`. `KSTREAM-SOURCE-0000000000` continuously reads records from Kafka topic `streams-plaintext-input` and pipes them to its downstream node `KSTREAM-SINK-0000000001`; `KSTREAM-SINK-0000000001` will write each of its received record in order to another Kafka topic `streams-pipe-output` (the `-->` and `<--` arrows dictates the downstream and upstream processor nodes of this node, i.e. "children" and "parents" within the topology graph).
+It also illustrates that this simple topology has no global state stores associated with it.

 Note that we can always describe the topology as we did above at any given point while we are building it in the code, so as a user you can interactively "try and taste" your computational logic defined in the topology until you are happy with it.

-#### 3.3 Constructing the Streams client
+### 3.3 Constructing the Streams client

 Suppose we are already done with this simple topology that just pipes data from one Kafka topic to another in an endless streaming manner, we can now construct the Streams client with the two components we have just constructed above: the configuration map specified in a `java.util.Properties` instance and the `Topology` object.